kkhalil1/Exercice-1/README.md

 # How to install and run the application ?
 * Clone the repo
-* cchange directory cd ./exercice-1
+* Change directory cd ./exercice-1
 * Install the repo with npm running : npm install
 * Start the server : npm start